kampiu/kampiu/README.md

 - 🔭 I’m currently working on react.
 - 🌱 I’m currently learning about react and node.
+- 🤔 I have several implementation ideas for scenarios such as data models, low code, and multi-dimensional tables。
 - 👯 I’m looking to collaborate on I’m looking to collaborate on participating in interesting open source projects.
 - 📫 How to reach me: 1479376017@qq.com

 <!--
 **kampiu/kampiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.